Graylog2/documentation/pages/securing.rst

 Securing Graylog
 ****************

-To secure your Graylog Setup, you should not use one of our pre-configured Images, create your own unique installation where you understand each component and secure the environment by design.
-Expose only the Services that are needed and secure them whenever possible with TLS/SSL and some kind of authentification.
-Do not use the pre-created appliances as critical production environments.
+To secure your Graylog setup, you should not use one of our pre-configured images, create your own unique installation where you understand each component and secure the environment by design.
+Expose only the services that are needed and secure them whenever possible with TLS/SSL and some kind of authentication.
+Do not use the pre-created appliances ifor critical production environments.

-The Graylog OVA by default leave MongoDB and Elasticsearch listening to the external interface, just because this is created as a showcase to simplify the creation of a cluster.
+On the Graylog appliances MongoDB and Elasticsearch is listening on the external interface.
+This makes the creation of a cluster easier and demonstrates the way Graylog works.
 Never run this in an insecure network.

 When using Amazon Web Services and our pre-configured AMI, never open all ports in the security group.
-Do not expose the Server, connect only from inside your VPC.
+Do not expose the server to the internet.
+Access Graylog only from within your VPC.
 Enable encryption for the communication.

 Logging user activity
 =====================